 With restrictions largely lifted, people are heading back to stores to holiday shop, but expectations for inventory availability remain high.

-“With consumers headed back to stores, retailers must create an endless aisle experience,” said McLaughlin.
+“With consumers headed back to stores, retailers must create an endless aisle experience,” said Webster.
 “Whether this means an associate helping an in-store shopper find an item online and shipping it to their home or giving online shoppers an accurate view of product availability at their nearest physical location.
 To maintain loyalty, nearly every interaction needs to end with the consumer getting the product they want in time for the holidays.
 And that execution begins with order transparency.”

 Despite the hype, less than 1% of consumers turn to the metaverse to discover new products.
-And despite the rise in influencer B2C marketing, only 12% of consumers noted that seeing their favourite influencers suggest a product as the reason for them to hit the buy.
+And despite the rise in influencer B2C marketing, only 12% of consumers noted that seeing their favorite influencers suggest a product as the reason for them to hit the buy.

-“With many retailers beginning to charge for returns and over a quarter of shoppers already planning to make them, this holiday season could be end up as a detriment to customer loyalty,” noted McLaughlin.
+“With many retailers beginning to charge for returns and over a quarter of shoppers already planning to make them, this holiday season could be end up as a detriment to customer loyalty,” noted Webster.
 “While a return fee makes economic sense, retailers are likely to meet resistance from buyers who will be annoyed by the added cost and less likely to use the return opportunity to browse and buy additional items.”

 Unwrap your complimentary copy of the Retail Shopper Outlook: Consumer Research 2022 report, and learn more about how Oracle Retail is helping retailers brace for the holiday rush and use data science to provide a holistic view of shopper interactions to make better inventory buying decisions and deliver more relevant offers to customers.